 Flanigan starred in the 2003 movie Thought Crimes as Brendan Dean.

-Joe is starring as Regis in the upcoming film Silent Men.
+Joe starred as Regis in the film Silent Men.

 He currently resides in Malibu, California, with his wife, painter and actress Katherine Kousi, and three sons-Aiden, Truman, and Fergus.

 Joe was a competitive skier for many years and enjoys such pastimes as rock climbing, mountain biking and surfing.